-Like most other orthopaedic surgeries, recovery after spinal surgery (neck or back) can be quite simple or extremely challenging.
+Recovery after spinal surgery (neck or back) varies significantly in its difficulty.
 But more so than any other body part, your physical fitness BEFORE surgery can directly determine how well you will recover afterwards.
-Prior to your surgery, visit a physical therapist and determine what your need to do to help make your post-op recovery go as smooth as possible.
+Prior to your surgery, visit a physical therapist and determine what your need to ease your post-op recovery

 The type of surgery will determine how quickly your surgeon wants you to begin PT.
-Some will begin within 4 or 5 days, while other surgeries may require some longer healing time (and maybe some home-health PT).
+It could be as soon as several days, or much longer with potential home-health PT.

-As your pain decreases, and your range of motion and strength increase, your PT will progress your functional activities.
-Whether your goals are simply the resumption of house work and yard work, or returning to normal work related activities or sports, your PT is your partner through this journey.
+As your pain decreases and your range of motion and strength increase, your PT will gradually escalate your activities.
+Whether your goals are house work, returning to your job or getting back to your sport, your PT is your partner through this journey.

 There are always good days and bad days recovering from surgery, but remember that you are not going it alone.
 If you have questions as you progress, ask your PT.
-They have seen many of these surgeries and are experts at handling the ups and downs after spinal surgery.
+Their deep experience with spinal surgery means they can get you back on your feet!